-Notice of termination has be in writing if an employee has been employed for greater than 3 months.
+Yes, the notice of termination has to be in writing if an employee has been employed for 3 months or more.

 (section 52.(1) of the Labour Standards Act)